XingruiWang/SuperCLEVR-Physics/README.md

 ## Video Question Answering

+We design questions about the dynamical properties under 4D space of objects and their collision events.

-We design 3 types of questions: factual question, predictive question and counterfactual question from the generated scenes.
+There are types of questions: factual question, predictive question and counterfactual question from the generated scenes.